riak/riak.github.io/docs/developing/usage/conflict-resolution/golang.md

 ---
 title: "Go"
 id: usage_conflict_resolution_golang
+slug: golang
+sidebar_position: 6
 ---

-For reasons explained in the [Introduction to conflict resolution](/riak/kv/2.2.3/developing/usage/conflict-resolution), we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to usecase-specific criteria.
+For reasons explained in the [Introduction to conflict resolution](/docs/developing/usage/conflict-resolution), we strongly recommend adopting a conflict resolution strategy that requires applications to resolve siblings according to usecase-specific criteria.
 Here, we'll provide a brief guide to conflict resolution using the official [Riak Go client](https://github.com/basho/riak-go-client).